 What challenges have you faced as an emerging ethical fashion designer?

 The most challenging part of ethical design is time, as sourcing of materials, ethical design, processes and production are very time consuming when developing collections.
 Additionally, the cost of producing in the UK is much higher and using hand made processes effects your wholesale price points when selling to stores.
 However, I believe this time and effort is needed to know your source.
 The buyer is becoming more aware of garment production and wanted to know how their garments are being produced, and their footprint on the planet.

 From your experiences as a recent fashion graduate, do you feel that sustainability is something valued enough in the practices of other young designers around you?

 Definitely, I think designers are looking at the impact our industry in making on the planet and designing more smartly so that quality isn’t jeopardized whilst finding sustainable solutions.
-I’ve also be working larger brands which have been developing innovative design and production techniques.
-For example, Kering have developed the process of tanning Gucci leather for bag production, without the use of heavy metals.
+I’ve also been working larger brands which have been developing innovative design and production techniques.
+For example, Kering has developed the process of tanning Gucci leather for bag production, without the use of heavy metals.
 The process is more sustainable but also costs the same to produce.